tsers-js/core/README.md

 2. In order to show an AJAX spinner during the validation, the send status must be stored to the form (model depends on intent)

-If course that is solvable with `IMV` and there are more or less elegant solutions either leaking memory or not.
+Of course that is solvable with `IMV` and there are more or less elegant solutions either leaking memory or not.
 In `MVI` however, there is no exception - you can **always** apply `MVI` and loop the model dependencies back to input by using `run`.